Things I’ve Learned Along the Way

-Now that we’re in Monaco, I’m starting a publication dedicated to the area called Iconic Riviera.
-So I’m taking a sabbatical from Urbanette to travel, enjoy life, paint (I’ve been an artist since I was young), and work on a few research-intensive articles.
+I’ve decided to slow things at Urbanette down a little so I have more time to travel, enjoy life, paint (I’ve been an artist since I was young), and work on a few research-intensive articles.
 I’ll be keeping you updated on my journey via my Instagram stories.
 From now on, instead of publishing on a regular schedule, I’m going to be publishing articles only when I really feel compelled to do so.

-As my last post before taking some time for myself, I decided that it’s only fitting to make an ongoing list of the best and most helpful things I’ve discovered and learned along the way.
+As I work on my next article, I decided to make an ongoing list of the best and most helpful things I’ve learned along the way.
 The list is a bit all over the place / random, I know!
-I’ll keep adding to this post, so bookmark it and keep checking back.
+I’ll keep adding to this list, so bookmark it and keep checking back.

-Find a spouse that respects you, treats you as an equal partner in your life together, and really listens to you.
+Find a spouse that is kind, respects you, treats you as an equal partner in your life together, and really listens to you.
 Don’t waste time with people who don’t.

 - Stop going to the salon.
 Hair dye (read more) and nail polish (read more) are both super toxic and cause cancer, among other serious health issues.
 The fumes in salons are super harmful to breathe.
 Stop wearing polish, and if you must dye your hair then opt for a natural-ish at-home dye and cut your own hair (I do, and it’s super easy!)

-- Baking soda (get the kind for cleaning, not cooking) and white vinegar can clean just about anything (including removing stains on clothing, getting grime off your shower, and unclogging your drain).
+- Baking soda (get the kind for cleaning, not cooking) and white vinegar can clean anything (including removing stains on clothing, getting grime off your shower, and unclogging your drain).
 Seriously.
 Try mixing the two together.
 It bubbles up like a 5th grade science experiment and washes away any kind of yuckiness.
-Stop dry cleaning and using toxic chemicals and google how to clean it the natural way.
+Stop dry cleaning and using toxic chemicals and google how to clean it all the natural way.

-- A high percentage of dentists, doctors and veterinarians try to sell you procedures, tests and prescriptions that are totally unnecessary just to line their own pockets.
+- A high percentage of dentists, doctors and veterinarians try to sell you procedures, tests and prescriptions that are totally unnecessary just to line their own pockets (read more).

-- If your dentist wants to do a procedure, get a second and third opinion (but don’t tell them what the other dentist said, just go as if you wanted a checkup).
-Lots of dentists try to line their pockets by giving treatments that aren’t needed (read more).
+- If your dentist, doc or vet wants to do a procedure, get a second and third opinion (but don’t tell them what the other dentist/doc/vet said).

-- You don’t need an x-ray (yes, they cause cancer!!) unless you are feeling pain.
+- You don’t need a dental x-ray (yes, they cause cancer!!) unless you are feeling pain.
 Dentists tell you that you need them because they want to make more money.

-- Cavities can fix themselves if you brush and floss.
+- Cavities can fix themselves (yes, really!) if you brush and floss.
 They often don’t need to be drilled and will go away on their own.

 - Don’t assume that just because someone is nice-seeming, or because you treat them well, that they will treat you well in return, are honest, or have your best interest at heart.
 Don’t be closed, but proceed with caution.

-- Rid your home of toxins, for your sake and the sake of your loved ones and pets.
+- Rid your home of toxins, for the sake of your future health and the sake of your loved ones and pets.
 Start here.

 - Headspace is a great way to get into meditation.
-Like yoga, it requires dedication.
+Like yoga, it requires dedication but pays off bigtime.

 - Buying stuff new is a rip-off and bad for the planet.
 Try these eBay tips to get designer stuff for super cheap, instead.

 - If you must wear diamonds and designer stuff, poke around on DHgate first.
-You decide.
-I did.
+(You can thank me later).

 - If you want to have better skin, more energy, and feel healthier, try a plant-based diet (cut out dairy, meat and seafood).
 Top athletes swear by it.
 It helps your body to detox, repair, and fights inflammation.